 The occurrences were rather very strange.
 It is normally like my spirit collides with something.
 This thing burst open and words rippled out.
 It was therefore necessary for me to always have paper and pen available.
 The few cases in which I did not, I kept rehearsing the words until I was at the place where I could write.

-My third challenge was self-acceptance of the inspirations.
+A big challenge I faced was acceptance of the inspirations.
 On realizing how foreign they were to what I knew then, I went in denial and defiance of them.
 They were alien when compared to my ‘born-come-see’, my socialization, my culture, what I knew as religion then.
 They promoted a world view that for me to accept meant that I would have to be made a new.
 I considered this rather challenging and needed time to come to grips with all these happenings.
 There was nothing religious about the world view.
 While religion is formulated in external laws and principles and the following of these laws along with the dependence on a savior; the new world view promotes becoming the law that is within me (that I knew very little about at the time) and aspiring for autonomy.

-But the new belief system has totally changed my life.
+This new belief system has completely changed my life.
 I now look at the world from a different perspective.
 My relationship with people, animals and mother earth have improved immensely.
 I am a creator of what I desire.
 There are no more questions regarding evil, wrong, right, wars, and other people’s behavior.
 I have been given an understanding of the cosmos – its structure and function – that confers a sense of completeness.
-I have an understanding of all happenings and there is no fear.
+I have an understanding of most happenings and this eliminates fear.
 I have come to realize that I am a part of eternal cosmic energy which is self-organizing.
 Within me lies the ever evolving consciousness and awareness.
 I am an organ in a wider organism.
-The Organism is self-organizing, and is therefore unable to be destroyed.
+The Organism is a self-organizing system, and is therefore unable to be destroyed.
 Within the Self-organizing System lies all the checks and balances to guarantee its perpetuity.
 As a part of this self-organizing system, I am connected to the whole and has been endowed with a script that benefits the whole.
 I am also aware of why my spiritual journey was so challenging and why I had to go it alone.
 All of that was preparing me for the journey I must undertake alone to bring to my clients the cosmic thought.

 The Birth of my Passion to Become a Psycho-spiritual Life Coach